 The title of the book is taken from the supposed last words of Danton who is the subject of one of its fictionalised accounts.
-These are based on a variety of reported last moments, some apocryphal, some invented, of the unfortunate souls who were guillotined during the Terror (generally from 1793 to mid-1794).
+These narratives are based on a variety of reported last moments, some apocryphal, some invented, of the unfortunate souls who were guillotined during the Terror (generally reckoned to be from 1793 to mid-1794).
 Each is told from a different perspective, jailers, onlookers, relatives, friends, and even an executioner.

 Other executions that stick in the mind are the scientist Antoine Lavoisier's "elegant" death, the "jeune fille belle, noble, impudente - en un mot: coupable" who saved herself by getting pregnant, the older woman Madame du Barry who pleaded "Pas tout de suite, encore un moment monsieur le bourreau".
 The most horrific tho' was not ordered by the Revolutionaries, but by Louis XV in 1757.
 After that, one can only agree with Sanson the executioner that the guillotine is "le mode d’administration de la mort le plus sûr, le plus prompt et le moins douloureux".